HOSTED-POWER/docs-turbostack-app/TurboStack App/basic_install.md

 4. Save any changes made to the configuration
 5. Save and Publish: saves and deploys the changes made to the server

-under point 5, there the option to save and full publish. this will ensure everything gets deployed
+Under point 5, there the option to save and full publish.
+This will ensure everything gets deployed.

 ## The 'server' tab

-The **server** tab defines some basic middleware configuration.
-Like the type of webserver and some different type of databases that are supported
+The **server** tab defines some basic middleware configuration, like the type of webserver and some different type of databases that are supported.

 ![TurboStackAppServerTab](../img/turbostackapp/basicinstall/tsa_server_tab1.png)

 ## The 'accounts' tab

 The **account** tab defines the server users and the applications.
-A user can have one or more applications.<br>
+Typically, a user can have one or more applications.<br>
 In the examples below we have 2 users, `prod` and `stag`.<br>
-The prod user has an applications running on the weburl `example.com` and `www.example.com`
+The prod user has an application running on the weburl `example.com` and `www.example.com`

 ![TurboStackAppAccountTab](../img/turbostackapp/basicinstall/tsa_account_tab1.png)

-1. Shows user `prod` and containing applications
+1. Shows user `prod` and its ontaining applications
-2. Shows user `stag`, the layout is here collapsed
+2. Shows user `stag`, with a collapsed layout
 3. Will create an additional user.

 ## The 'groups' tab

-The **groups** tab can link a server to existing group.<br>
+The **groups** tab can link a server to an existing group.<br>
-groups can define additional configuration that can then be applied to all servers in that group.
+Groups can define additional configuration that can then be applied to all nodes in that group.

 ![TurboStackAppGroupTab](../img/turbostackapp/basicinstall/tsa_group_tab1.png)

 ## The 'SSH' tab

-The **SSH** tab defines 1 or more public ssh keys that allow shell access to a server without using a password.<br>
+The **SSH** tab defines one or more public ssh keys that allow shell access to a TurboStack node without using a password.<br>
-ssh keys can be added, deleted and edited
+SSH keys can be added, deleted and edited here.

 ![TurboStackAppSshTab](../img/turbostackapp/basicinstall/tsa_ssh_tab1.png)

 ## The 'Security' tab